davidhuang620/Apartment-Finder-Hack/README.md

 Notes:

-Warning: Use with Caution!
+Use with Caution!
 Your IP Address may be ban from Apartments.com by making too many requests in a short amount of time!
 Please read and obey the terms in Apartments.com & use time.sleep() to space out each request.
 Use on your own risk!